Rob Gronkowski Player Prop Bets for NFL Week 14 | Tampa Bay vs. Buffalo 12/12/2021

 - So far this season, 9.1% of the 517 passes thrown by his team have gone Gronkowski's way.

-- Gronkowski (nine red zone targets) has been the recipient of 9.2% of his team's 98 red zone pass attempts.
+- With nine targets in the red zone this season, Gronkowski has been on the receiving end of 9.2% of his team's 98 red zone pass attempts.

 - Click over to SISportsbook and find the latest player props and odds for Gronkowski's matchup with the Bills.